johndryan/thesis/Statement.md

 The Internet was to usher in a new era—erasing boundaries at every level from the Westphalian state to the Lockean Self—and creating utopian conditions for collective experience and the hive mind.

 Instead, the contemporary Internet is a Frankenstein creature:   globally-connected collectivism awkwardly fused with neoliberal individualism.
 Numerous fracture-points show this experiment's failings; these competing philosophies are not as congruent as we might think/hope within these systems.

-Job's Leviathan continues the "i" before all else:

-A new Social emerges increasingly in the protocols of the web

-What might these systems look like without this philosophical/ideological foundations?
-Without this assumption that **We don't need systems that see individuals solely through the lens of self-interest, possessing only desires and preferences.**
-**we need systems that rely on engagement, communication, and a sense of common purpose and identity**.